• Skip to primary navigation

 Chicken livers at Grenoble image

-Since I never posted this recipe so as actually after a year I made chicken liver again, I am posting both recipes today.
+As I never posted this recipe since then, so as I made the chicken livers again, I am posting both recipes today.

 french inspired salad image